0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ![encoded](script-output.png)

-## Decoding The Encrypted Shell Code In Our C# Process Injector
+## Decoding The Encrypted Shellcode In Our C# Process Injector

 We will now add a few changes to the the C# code.
 First, we add string variables for our base64 strings.
 We then convert the base64 strings into byte arrays, with Convert.FromBase64String().